techiediaries/techiediaries/_posts/2020/ionic/2019-06-10-ionic-firebase-authentication.md

 Before you can add authentication with Firebase to your Ionic 5/Angular or Angular 4+ app, you need to sign up for an account, create a Firebase app then get the app's URL for integrating your app with Firebase.

+You can also read how to implement [JWT authentication with TypeScript, Node and Ionic 5](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/).

 ## Create a New Firebase Project

 To create an account, head over to their [Getting started page](https://console.firebase.google.com/)  then follow the information there to setup your account.